aws-samples/serverless-async-messaging-gateway/README.md

 1\) The user connects to the websocket to establish a communication path to receive the messages.
-The connection is validated using a single use temporary token using the Lambda authorizer provided by the Authentication component (see the Authentication component).
+The connection is validated using a single use temporary token using the Lambda authorizer provided by the Authentication component (see the Authentication architecture).
 When the user is connected, the user ID and the connection ID are stored at the Connections table.

 2\) The user interacts with a system that gives asynchronous responses or notifications.

 3\) The system produces a result or notification which is sent to the Messaging gateway through the _Message_ API Gateway.
-The authorization is validated through AWS Identity and Access Management (IAM).
-The API Gateway enqueues the message at the _Messages_ FIFO SQS queue to keep the messages ordered.
-Through an EventBridge Pipe, the _SendMessage_ Step Function is started to try to deliver the enqueued message.
+The authorization is validated through AWS Identity and Access Management (IAM) permissions.
+The API Gateway enqueues the message at the _Messages_ FIFO SQS queue where the message group ID is the destination user's ID (in this sample, the Cognito's user ID) so a sequence of results or notifications are kept in order.

+4\) An EventBridge pipes polls the FIFO queue messages and starts synchronously the _SendMessage_ Step Function to deliver the message.
+The execution is synchronous and one message at a time to avoid out of order message delivery.

-4\) The workflow retrieves the connection ID for the destination user.
+5\) The workflow retrieves the websocket's connection ID of the destination user.

-5\) If the connection ID is found, the workflow tries to send the the message to the user.
+6\) If the websocket's connection ID is found, the workflow tries to send the the message to the user.
 If it is successful, the workflow finishes here.

-6\) If there is any error, the message goes to the store message step.
+7\) If there is any error, the message goes to the store message step.

-7\) If the connection ID is not found or there is any error, the message is stored at the _Messages_ table to be delivered when the user reconnects.
+8\) If the connection ID is not found or there is any error, the message is stored at the _Messages_ table to be delivered when the user reconnects.

-8\) When the users connects (step 1), the connection ID is stored at the _Connections_ table.
-Throught DynamoDB streams, the Lambda function _SendUnsentMessages_ is invoked.
+9\) When the users connects (step 1), the connection ID is stored at the _Connections_ table.
+Through DynamoDB streams, the _SendUnsentMessages_ Lambda function is invoked to requeue the pending messages for the user.

-9\) The _SendUnsetMessages_ function retrieves the pending messages for the user.
+10\) The Lambda function retrieves the pending messages for the user.
+A Lambda function is used, instead of a Step Functions, because it is more simple to paginate a query to the DynamoDB table.

-10\) The Lambda function sends each message to the _Messages_ queue, which triggers the _SendMessage_ Step Function, as described from the step 3 to 7.
+11\) The _SendUnsentMessages_ Lambda function sends up to 10 messages a time in batch to the _Messages_ FIFO queue.
+A random message deduplication ID is used otherwise SQS would reject any attempt to send messages if the user reconnects in less than 15 minutes.
+The steps 4 to 8 are executed for each message requeued.

-11\) The message is deleted from the _Messages_ table if it is successfully sent to the queue.
+12\) The message is deleted from the Messages table.

 **Notes**:

-* The payload to the message gateway is a JSON object with the following
+- The payload to the message gateway is a JSON object with the following
   properties:

   `userId` {string}: the user ID from the Cognito User Pool.

   `message` {string}: the message to send.

 ## Authentication component